b-d-e/Kairos/README.md

 The scheduler monitors GPU memory usage and automatically manages job distribution to make efficient use of GPU resources.

 ![Kairos Animation](kairos.svg)
-> all credit to claude for this animation

 ## Roadmap